lakylekidd/microservices-sample-project/Ordering.Infrastructure/README.md

 In Entity Framework 6, the DbModelBuilder class acts as a Fluent API using which we can configure many different things.
 It provides more options of configurations than Data Annotation attributes.

 Entity Framework allows you to create a separate class for each entity and place all the configurations related to an entity.

+### Idempotency

+In this folder we define some classes and managers that will make sure that identical commands will not run be performed twice on the database.

+### Repositories

+The repositories are the actual implementations of the repository interfaces defined in the domain project.
+They are implemented here because the infrastructure is responsible for the implementation and technology of the method of data persistance.